Immortalcripple/Monster-Hunter-Freedom-DX/README.md

     > Removes delay when taking items from supply box.
 Configurable.
 Ported by SilverJolteon from IncognitoMan's FUC
   - ### Offline Treasure Quests
     > Allows going on treasure quests solo in the offline gathering hall.
 Configurable.
 By SilverJolteon with help from 8sm32K4D1K5f3E
+  - ### Forest and Hills - Area 9 Camera Fix
+    > The camera position has been changed to allow more visibility.
+By SilverJolteon
   - ### English Menu Patch (Portable)
     > Translates Menus, Items, Equipment, Skills, etc. into English.
 By YuzucchiNyan
   - ### English Quest Patch (Portable)